Nota Bene (word processor): History

-Nota Bene (NB) began as a DOS program in 1982, built on the engine of the word processor XyWrite.
+Nota Bene (NB) began as an MS-DOS program in 1982, built on the engine of the word processor XyWrite.
 Its creator, Steven Siebert, then a doctoral student in philosophy and religious studies at Yale, used a PC to take reading notes, but had no easy computer-based mechanism for searching through them, or for finding relationships and connections in the material.
 He wanted a word processor with an integrated "textbase" to automate finding text with Boolean searches, and an integrated bibliographical database that would automate the process of entering repeat citations correctly, and be easy to change for submission to publishers with different style-manual requirements.

 Siebert licensed XyWrite code from the XyQuest company, and built his programs on it: the word processor Nota Bene, with its text-centric database application, Orbis (then called Textbase), and its bibliographical database Ibidem (then called Ibid).
 He founded Dragonfly Software to market it.
 He first showed Nota Bene at the MLA convention of December 1982.
 Version 1 is dated 1983, and version 2, 1986.
 Version 3.0 came out in 1988, version 4.0 in 1992, and version 4.5 in 1995.
 Version 4.5 was the last NB DOS version.

-Nota Bene 3.0 was selected as PC Editor’s Choice by “PC Magazine” in 1988.
+Nota Bene 3.0 was selected as PC Editor’s Choice by PC Magazine in 1988.

 Nota Bene 5.0 was the first Windows version.
 It was shown in pre-release in November 1998, at the annual meetings of the American Academy of Religion and the Society of Biblical Literature.
 Scholar's Workstation 5.0 was formally released in 1999, and Lingua Workstation 5.0 in 2000.
 Nota Bene for Windows suite retained and refined Ibidem, Orbis, and the XyWrite-based programming language XPL.

 New versions are updated with some regularity.
 After version 5 was launched under the Windows platform, version 6.0 appeared in 2002, version 7.0 in 2003, version 8.0 in 2006, version 9.0 in 2010.
 A major upgrade came with version 10, which was released in September 2014 as a 32-bit application; thereafter, version 11.5 was released in June 2016, version 12 in April 2018, and version 13 in August 2021.